Posts Categorized: Bad Breath

 what is plaque

 What is plaque?
 Plaque is a sticky, yellow substance that naturally and constantly is forming on teeth.
 Plaque is made up of a complex microbial community with over ten billion bacteria per milligram.
-And each milligram contains approximately 400 different types of bacteria that produce acids.
-The bacterial products and acids combine with saliva to… Read more »
+Each milligram contains approximately 400 different types of bacteria that produce acids.
+The bacterial products and acids combine with saliva to create… Read more »